Low-Income Loans: Personal Loans for a Tight Budget

 Can I qualify for a low-income personal loan?

-Lenders will also look at factors such as your credit score and debt-to-income (DTI) ratio.
+Lenders also look at factors such as your credit score and debt-to-income (DTI) ratio.
 “Banks and credit unions determine personal loan interest rates based on credit score,” said Hao, of Happy Mango Credit.
 “Regardless of your income level, if you have a credit score above 680, you will likely find a personal loan with a much lower interest rate than your credit card.”

 Alternatives to low-income personal loans